Table of Contents

 Facebook (FB) is another good AI stock, as a company, Facebook has been and is investing billions of dollars into artificial intelligence.
 This, of course, is with the hope of reaping lots of profits and from its track record, Facebook is capable of such.

 Tesla (TSLA) is promising but volatile.
-Although it’s a leader in self-driving car development and Electric Vehicles, and one of my favorite companies; I’m removing emotions and deciding to watch and not buy, for now.
-However, this doesn’t mean Tesla is not a good stock for the long term.
-After all, its track record is not bad.
+It’s a leader in self-driving car development and Electric Vehicles, and one of my favorite companies.
+Tesla is a good stock for the long term.

 The FinTech stock using AI to consider for the long-term is Paypal.
 As a reminder, also do consider Salesforce and Synopsys stocks they both have great potential especially in the artificial intelligence market.